maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- throttle sse requests on error
 - fix cases
+- sales => why isnt the draft button locked when clicked?
+- sales => kafka business error doesnt return to browser
 - fix external sales
+- nginx + http2
 - billing2 => compare to using DB to store state
+- contracts view should allow you to view a draft in detail and then offer it
 - remove old stuff from this git repo so we can link to this repo in presentations
 - make sites a little prettier / responsive
 - grafana parameterisation